at-import/jacket/readme.md

 }
 ```

-Then create stylesheets for each build, and tell Jacket what the weather is.
+Then create a stylesheet for each build context, and tell Jacket what the weather is.

 **style.ios.scss**